 The consensus seemed to be for clear blue skies, low humidity, temperatures around 75°F, and a light wind.
 Yet others said snow and lots of it.
 So instead of picking perfect weather, we’re picking far-from-perfect or “worst” weather.

 How’d We Pick?

 The following list took a number of meteorological factors into consideration, as well as the population size of the cities.
 We set a limit of a population of at least 50,000 people.
-Interestingly, from our original “10 Worst” list of 2002, two cities, Syracuse and New Orleans, made it onto our Worst Weather lists this year.
-Here are our listings for the ten cities, five each with the worst winter and worst summer weather in the United States.
+Interestingly, from our original “10 Worst” list of 2002, two cities, Syracuse and New Orleans, made it onto our Worst Winter Weather lists.
+Here are our listings for 5 cities with the worst summer weather in the United States.

 1. MIAMI, FLORIDA

 Let’s make one thing clear: During the winter months, Miami ranks high in terms of great weather, with abundant sunshine and warm, pleasant temperatures.
 There’s probably no better place to spend a winter vacation than “The Magic City.”
 But between May and October, the overall climate is anything but pleasant, and the thing that becomes abundant is precipitation.
 Miami’s climate is subtropical marine, so think hot, humid, and showery.
 It ranks second (behind Key West) as the nation’s hottest average/mean temperature, 75.6°F annually.
 Taking into account temperature and humidity, it ranks sixth among the 10 most uncomfortable cities.
 Among the top ten cities most prone to the effects of a tropical storm or hurricane, Miami ranks ninth.
 Finally, it ranks tenth on the list of the ten wettest cities, averaging 59.55 inches; but nearly 44 of those inches typically fall between May and October, chiefly in thunderstorms.
 In short: keep your umbrella close by.